eclipse-uprotocol/up-streamer-rust/up-linux-streamer-plugin/README.md

 rust-version = "1.74.0"
 ```

-### Make a build of Zenoh and copy to standalon folder
+### Make a build of Zenoh and copy to standalone folder

 Within the zenoh folder: